MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-erc-20-transfers-of-smart-contract-account.md

   // Specify the chain you want to interact with (Polygon in this case) const chain = EvmChain.POLYGON;

-  // Use Moralis' EVM API to get wallet token transfers for the specified address and chain const response = await Moralis.EvmApi.token.getWalletTokenTransfers({
+  // Use Moralis' EvmApi to get wallet token transfers for the specified address and chain const response = await Moralis.EvmApi.token.getWalletTokenTransfers({
     address,
     chain,